 You may find that some equipment you can buy yourself can help make life easier.
 AskSARA is an award-winning online self-help guide providing expert advice and information on products and equipment for older and disabled people.
 It provides impartial advice on equipment to help make daily living easier.

-You can also get advice for North Lincolnshire’s Independent Living Service which provides information, advice and guidance to enable you to remain independent in your own home, stay well and connected to your community.
+You can also get advice from North Lincolnshire’s Independent Living Service.
+They provide information, advice and guidance to enable you to remain independent in your own home – and to stay well and connected to your community.

 If you suspect someone is being abused or neglected, or if you need help yourself, please contact us on 01724 297000.

-We can provide advice, information and guidance about care and support services and help you find independent advocates to support you to be involved in key processes such as assessment and care planning.
+We can provide advice, information and guidance about care and support services.
+We can also help you find independent advocates to support you to be involved in key processes such as assessment and care planning.